 Eating out in Cuba is no longer as bad as you’ve probably heard.
 The reputation for the same, unimaginative, mono-flavoured cooking wherever you went was largely deserved until a few years ago when draconian restrictions on the opening and operating of privately-run restaurants, known as paladars, were lifted.

 A nation of sleeping chefs and restaurateurs have now awoken from their enforced slumber and unleashed a wave of mouth-watering menus and creatively-designed venues.
-Stick to paladars, rather than state-run restaurants, and you should eat well.
+When eating out, the best Cuba travel tip you can follow is to stick to paladars, rather than state-run restaurants, and you should eat well.

 6. It’s going to be harder if you’re from the US